Open Spendlab

 Optionally integrate indirect rates — also known as overhead rates, central office rates, or facilities and administrative (F&A) rates — into your budget.

-Define and re-use rates that change over time.
+Define rates that change over time or are used by multiple rows.

 Some useful features that make your Spendlab workflow more efficient.